 Maturing adults have achieved a time in their lives when they can truly begin to discern a fuller horizon of the presence of Christ in their lives.
 They’ve arrived at a life space where issues of the heart and soul, issues of the interior, take on new meaning; a place where a new vision of life emerges with a passionate spiritual vigor heretofore unknown.
 It seems so spiritually wasteful to concentrate only on diversionary activities when real ‘soul food’ is needed, and can now be appreciated with a connoisseur’s palate.

 At its core, FFMA is the creation and execution of spiritual development education and ‘peace and justice’ oriented outreach activities specifically designed to enrich the sacred relationship between the maturing adult and God.
 Clearly, FFMA is the least developed of all age group ministries.
-This unconscious fear and general oversight drives the anemic approach to FFMA we see so often in our parishes and dioceses.
+This unconscious fear and general oversight drives the anemic approach to FFMA we see so often in our churches.

 The course differentiates between and among the three distinct sub-groups of “maturing adults,” and offers specific suggestions for successful ministry with each group.